aws-amplify/amplify-flutter/packages/amplify_connect_client/amplify_connect_client/example/README.md

 ## Using the app

-1. Sign in with a Cognito user (default fields are pre-filled for the POC user) to exercise the authenticated route, or stay signed out for the guest route.
+1. Sign in by typing a Cognito user's email and password to exercise the authenticated route, or stay signed out for the guest route.
 2. Tap "Identify (authed)" while signed in, or "Guest identify" while signed out.
 3. "Register device" folds a device token into an identify call.